jorgEVOplasmids/MDR_ISs/README.md

 ### Community experiment analysis

 To analyze the results from the community experiment we first compared the frequency of transconjugants at the end of the experiment per strain (**Fig. 4B**).
 Then, we compared the frequency of COL resistant mutants per population cell (**Fig. 4C**) and the transconjugant frequency between the COL resistant subpopulation and whole population per strain (**Fig. 4D**).
-The code to perform these analyses is found in the [analysis communities definitive.R](https://github.com/jorgEVOplasmids/MDR_ISs/blob/main/Statistical_analysis/Community_exp/analysis_communities_definitive.R).
+The code to perform these analyses is found in the [analysis communities definitive.R](https://github.com/jorgEVOplasmids/MDR_ISs/blob/main/Statistical_analysis/Community_exp/analysis_communities_definitive.R) script.

 ## Genomic Analyses